website hosting

 Breaking all this information down…

-Our recommendation for accountants is WP Engine.
+Our recommendation for accountants is to host your website with your marketing partner or whoever built your website (provided you’ve had a good experience with them and they offer hosting services).
 Depending on what you’re going to have on your website, you may need a different level of hosting, or different features.
 For example, if you’ve got a membership login section, this would slow things down so you may need to consider hosting this on a sub-domain.
 Make sure this is something your web developer is considering or has considered when building your new website.
+Here’s 6 benefits you’ll feel from having your website hosting managed for you.

 If you’ve read all of this and are thinking “who even cares?
 Why does it matter?
-I’ll just have PF build my website!”, that’s okay too.
+I’ll just have PF build my website and I’ll host it myself!”, that’s okay too.
 Just be aware when we get close to the site launch date, we’ll ask you to “buy hosting” and we’ll send you to a WP Engine link, and you’ll pay a fee and send us your login details securely and be all set.